Razeer123/Spotify-Music-Advisor/README.md

 - Authorize and connect to Spotify servers
 - Download and display information about many categories, playlists and recently added songs
+- Results are presented in customisable lists that can be switched with commands (next, prev)

 # What's working ✅